rapid7/metasploit-framework/documentation/modules/auxiliary/server/capture/smb.md

 **JOHNPWFILE**

 A file to store John the Ripper formatted hashes in.
+NTLMv1 and NTLMv2 hashes will be stored in separate files.
+I.E. the filename john will produce two files, `john_netntlm` and `john_netntlmv2`.

 **DOMAIN**

 The domain name used during smb exchange.

+**TIMEOUT**

+Seconds that the server socket will wait for a response after the client has initiated communication.
+This only applies to the server waiting on the client to respond with [a type3 message](http://davenport.sourceforge.net/ntlm.html#theType3Message).

 ## Scenarios